By Andrew Cameron and Graham Williamson

 Hub and spoke systems are typically only in large transaction processing systems.
 Often the only IAM touchpoint is access control for DevOps staff via a privileged access management system.

 Increasingly remote access to corporate systems must be supported.
-The authentication server must accommodate the required access control mechanisms used, from basic LDAP lookups for password accounts to sophisticated MFA environments capable of elevating authentication levels to suit application security requirements.
-The provisioning task in such environments requires the maintenance of one or more identity provider services within the enterprise.
+The authentication server must accommodate the required access control mechanisms, from basic LDAP lookups for password accounts to sophisticated MFA environments capable of elevating authentication levels to suit application security requirements.
+The provisioning task in such environments requires maintaining one or more identity provider services within the enterprise.

 Applying an Architectural Approach